-- Participants will engage in dialogue about their own points of view and beliefs in relation to a set of statements. - Catalyzes participants to discuss issues related to diversity, to build skills in listening, dialogue, self-reflection, and critical thinking. - Provides a space for participants to deepen their understanding of each other and create a space that respects diversity of ideas and perspectives.
+- Participants will engage in dialogue about their own points of view and beliefs in relation to a set of statements. - Participants will discuss issues related to diversity, to build skills in listening, dialogue, self-reflection, and critical thinking. - Participants will deepen their understanding of each other and create a space that respects diversity of ideas and perspectives.